Home Compare KVUE vs RKT.L

 Kenvue vs Reckitt Benckiser Group: Which Stock Looks Stronger in 2026?

-Reckitt Benckiser holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Reckitt Benckiser holds the cleaner structural position, with the lead spread across profitability and growth.
 Kenvue does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (KVUE: Russell 1000, RKT.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (KVUE: S&P 500, RKT.L: STOXX 600).

-The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-The overall score gap is 17 points in favour of Reckitt Benckiser Group plc.
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+Reckitt Benckiser Group plc leads by 25 points on the overall comparison score.

 INDUSTRY COMPARISON